IdioticProgramApe/IdioticProgramApe.github.io/docs/notes/how-to-setup-github-page.md

 ### More...

-By doing so far I can already have the very first glimp of my page.
-Later on when need to add more sections and pages, here is a ref: [Navigation Structure](https://just-the-docs.github.io/just-the-docs/docs/navigation-structure/)
+So far, after doing the steps above I can already have the very first glimp of my page.

+Later on when need to add more sections and pages, here is a ref: [Navigation Structure](https://just-the-docs.github.io/just-the-docs/docs/navigation-structure/).